-All LMH alumnae and alumni become members of the Lady Margaret Hall Association when they finish their studies at LMH.
-The primary role of the LMHA Committee is to produce the Brown Book each year and to help Senior Members stay in touch with each other and with the college.
+All LMH alumni become members of the Lady Margaret Hall Association when they finish their studies at LMH.
+The primary role of the LMHA Committee is to produce The Brown Book each year and to help alumni stay in touch with each other and with the college.

 The LMHA Committee